morelrep/morel-theme-generator/README.md

   - The `title` to your site's.
   - The `tagline` to your site's.
   - The `email` and/or social media accounts to your site's.
-  - The `description` to your site's.
   - The `jotform` link (create your free account at https://www.jotform.com/).
+- Open the file `_about/site-description.md` and write a description for your site.
+The `<!-- more -->` line splits what is shown on the footer of all your pages from what is shown both in the footer and only on the `about` page.
+For this to work you have to complete the final step of this section
-- Replace the logo, raster and avatar files by adding a file to:
+- Replace the logo, pattern and avatar files by adding a file to:
-  - `assets/img/img/theme/logo.png`
+  - `assets/img/tema/logo.png`
-  - `assets/img/img/theme/avatar.jpg`
+  - `assets/img/tema/avatar.jpg`
-  - `assets/img/img/theme/plot.png`
+  - `assets/img/tema/trama.png`
 - Open the `podcast.md` file and change the title and tagline of your podcast or blog.
 - The `_posts` folder has the MOREL posts.
 Delete the MOREL posts and create your own with [Jekyll nomenclature](https://jekyllrb.com/docs/posts/).
-If you don't want to add any podcast posts or episodes to your site, change in `_config.yml` the `podcast` value to `false`.
+If you don't want to add any podcast posts or episodes to your site, change in `_config.yml` the `podcast` value to `false`
+- Open the `_site` folder and copy the file `site-description.html`to the `_layouts`folder

 ## Generating the content from Zotero {#generate}